 - Gut healthy foods, such as yogurt, sauerkraut and kimchi

 Start small, and rather than thinking about what to eliminate from your diet, try thinking along the lines of what you can add instead.
-A few small changes will slowly but surely make a world of difference, and once you start to feel them, more good habits will inevitably ensue.
+Once you start to feel the effects, more good habits will inevitably ensue.
+And, if at all possible, try pairing your new eating habits with a few more easy lifestyle changes, such as adequate sleep and more daily movement.

 For recipes, check out the yufeed app and let’s get started right away!